yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ### Keeping Current

-Our current infrastructure has historically been difficult to deal with, but it was working for us at a time.
+Our current infrastructure has historically been difficult to deal with, but it is important to remember, it *was working for us* at one point in time.
-As one participant pointed out, while they are currently unable and unwilling to use the infrastructure on their personal machine, they were able to successfully install and use it at one point.
+As one participant pointed out, while they are currently unable and unwilling to use the infrastructure on their personal machine, they were able to successfully install and use it in the past.
-It was later on---after a Jekyll update---that made their installation useless ever since.
+After Jekyll updated, their installation became unusable and they were unable to get back to a usable state.
 These early tests can tell us a lot about how people interact with the template in a controlled environment, but one thing that became clear is that **updates will happen**.
 Here's the thing about updates, though: they can be utterly terrifying[^3].
 The infrastructure we built stays up-to-date via GitHub Actions, but we need to ensure that our community will feel comfortable updating the packages on their local machines.